codepolitanlab/layoutr/README.md

   $tpl->assign('theme', 'bootstrap'); to your theme folder name
 - this application use [rainTPL](http://www.raintpl.com/) for template engine.
   You can use all raiTPL features in your theme

+## Add new Layout

+You can add new layout by making new html files in layouts/ folder.
+You can add partial layout for common use in layouts/partials/ and embed it in your main layout with tag {include="partials/header"} for example.